 A few days ago, in the quest for entertainment, my son and I were playing chess.
 For the first game, I used simple tactics, and I won.
 As we started with the second round, I tried to make it difficult for him to win.
 He improved his game, too, but eventually lost the second round.
 The third time, I amped my tactics further while he further enhanced.
 Yet, I won the third game.
 And before we could begin the fourth, he said, "Let's play something else."
 He changed the game and brought Snakes-n-Ladders, a game that leveled the playing field for both of us as we continued.

-You will often hear when someone is talking about disruptive innovation, "Uber didn't kill the taxi business; limited access and fare control did!"
+You will often hear when someone talks about disruptive innovation, "Uber didn't kill the taxi business; limited access and fare control did!"
 And when you hear this, the typical response comes in one of the two ways - the first says, take the help of incremental innovation and try to fix those problems.
 In contrast, the other response is to adapt to the disruptive innovation playbook.
 But, I argue, both are not sustainable, not enough!

 The challenge with exponential growth